munificent/game-programming-patterns/book/state.markdown

 Instead of a bunch of flags, `Heroine` will just have one `state_` field.
 We also flip the order of our branching.
 In the previous code, we switched on input, *then* on state.
-This kept the code for handling one button press together, but smeared around the code for one state.
+This kept the code for handling one button press together, but it smeared around the code for one state.
 We want to keep that together, so we switch on state first.
 That gives us:

 ^code state-switch